giantmoonventures/GiantMoon/README.md

 # GiantMoon
-Y mission is to inject values to brands and businesses
+my mission is to inject values to brands and businesses